What Stakeholder Engagement Is and What You Should Know About It

 ii.
 Type of communication each stakeholder will need : This includes figuring out how and which info you will need to communicate to the specific stakeholders.

-- Feedback
+4. Feedback

 The stakeholder’s behaviour might change throughout the engagement process, so remember that the key points and strategy you have come up with will need to be flexible and open to changes.
 You can continuously collect feedback from the stakeholders and use it to continuously improve your engagement strategies.

-Tips for Engaging Your Stakeholders
+Tips for Engaging Your Stakeholders Effectively

-1. Adopt Meaningful Engagement Approach
+1. Adopt a Meaningful Engagement Approach

 Tailor your communication style and message to each stakeholder group to ensure inclusivity so everyone will feel heard and eager to participate.
 Actively listen to their feedback, acknowledge their contributions, and most importantly, genuinely allow their input to influence your decisions and project direction.